K9H9/ubuntu-autoiso-ansible/README.md

 ```
 Give it some time (it might take couple of minutes since it downloads ISO which is 1,5Gb) and then the generated autoinstall ISO can be found from created directory ```ubuntu-autoiso``` in current directory.
 Then just flash and plug it to machine you want to install Ubuntu and let it run.
 After installation it can be accessed with ssh with normal user.

-Make sure to configure your server after the installation to use atleast different password and maybe different user also.